Macuyiko/blog/content/2006/2006_08_thinkpad-stories-3-now-for-some.md

 I found a lot of information on the forums, configure this and write that, but here is the most easy way to do it:

-  - Make sure wpa-supplier and gnome-network-tools are installed.
+  - Make sure `wpa-supplier` and `gnome-network-tools` are installed
-  - sudo gedit /etc/network/interfaces.
-Uncomment everything except local loopback entries.
+  - `sudo gedit /etc/network/interfaces`.
+Uncomment everything except local loopback entries
   - Note: you can use commands like

-    /wpa_supplicant -w -i eth1 -c /etc/wpa_supplicant.conf -D wext
+    `wpa_supplicant -w -i eth1 -c /etc/wpa_supplicant.conf -D wext`

-    and write a configuration as following in /etc/wpa_supplicant.conf:

-    network=
-    ssid="TYPEHERE"
-    scan_ssid=1
-    proto=WPA
-    key_mgmt=WPA-PSK
-    pairwise=TKIP
-    group=TKIP
-    psk="TYPEHERE"
-    }

-    (It didn't work for me without the pairwise and group settings.)

-    But you do not have to.
-Read on...
+    and write a configuration in `/etc/wpa_supplicant.conf`.
+But you do not have to

-  - sudo gedit /etc/default/wpasupplicant and just enter this:
+  - `sudo gedit /etc/default/wpasupplicant` and just enter this:

-    ENABLED=0
+    `ENABLED=0`

-  - Reboot probably (or re-init).
+  - Reboot (or re-init).

-  - I now see an eth0 icon in my Gnome taskbar.
+  - I now see an `eth0` icon in my Gnome taskbar.
 I also see an icon were I can choose from available wireless connections.
 I pick mine, enter my WPA password and set type to TKIP.
 I also have to enter a keyring password for gnome.

 Waiting... authenticating... assigning address... done!
 I disconnect my network cable.